adlnet/xAPI-Spec/xAPI-Communication.md

 __Content__:
-* <a name="1.3.s3.b4"></a>If the xAPI call involved sending content, the Learning Record Provider MUST URL encode that content and include it as a form parameter named `content`.
+* <a name="1.3.s3.b4"></a>If the xAPI call involved sending content, the Learning Record Provider MUST URL encode that content and include it as a form parameter called "content".
 * <a name="1.3.s3.b5"></a>The LRS MUST interpret this content as a UTF-8 string.
 Storing binary data is not supported with this syntax.

 __Headers__: